caiostarke/restApi-and-grpc/README.md

 - [x] Create Documentation with Swagger
 - [x] Create Method to Register Users
 - [x] Create Method to Login Users with respective credentials in JWT
-- [ ] Add a redis container to persist authorized users
+- [x] Add a redis container to persist authorized users
+- [ ] Improve the redis logic of use inside controllers

 ## ⚠️ License